Living with dignity

 A Speaker

-Public speaking is my “home place”- which I may know may sound odd because most people think it’s terrifying to speak in front of people.
-But sharing with others a way to feel acknowledged, to laugh, (even at our mistakes), and to claim dignity for yourself and others is an incredible privilege.
+Public speaking is my home place, which might sound odd, since most people find it terrifying.
+But getting on stage and giving people a way to feel acknowledged, seen, and listened to and ultimately to claim a sense of dignity for themselves and others is an incredible privilege.

 A Thought Leader